vladimirov321/movie-app/README.md

 - 🎨 **Beautiful, responsive UI** inspired by Netflix’s sleek card layout
 - 🔍 **Real‑time “Most Searched”** tracker to highlight the film users are hunting for the most
 - ⚡️ **Performance optimizations**: lazy‑loading, code splitting, and memoization
+- 📱 **Responsive Design**: Looks great on mobile, tablet, and desktop.

 ## 🚀 Features